Terrey Hills: History

-For the older (geological) history, Terrey Hills is noted as the "laterite capital" of the Sydney Basin for those interested in how laterite forms (which has commonly been taken as indicator of climate change, and signalling former hotter and wetter conditions).
+For the older geological history, Terrey Hills is noted as the "laterite capital" of the Sydney Basin.
 The laterite of Terrey Hills was used for early road-making and also has been used for rock wall coastal defence at Collaroy Beach.
 It is the only place in New South Wales where fossils (meagre plant fibres) have been noted in laterite.
 The main laterite quarry (now the Terrey Hills playing field), and a smaller one at Tumbledown Dick, are on the National Estate (a Commonwealth heritage listing) and also have been nominated to the NSW Government local-significance heritage listing which in this area is administered by the Northern Beaches Council.

 A small struggle has been ongoing for years to better protect the laterite exposure at Tumbledown Dick from the announced effects of Mona Vale road widening plans.
 The laterite was worked during the Great Depression when Australia had one third of the workforce out of work.
 The Warringah Shire Quarry or 'gravel pit' at Terrey Hills was an important place for the distribution of government relief work funding.
 Gai Halstead in 1988 wrote a bicentennial compilation which was sponsored by Dick Smith's "Australian Geographical" organisation which was then headquartered at Terrey Hills - "The story of Terry Hills and Duffys Forest".

 In this it is noted that married men were given work at the rate of two weeks on and one off, whereas the single men worked at the 'gravel pit' at the rate of one week on and two off.
 Apart from this work there was little other work available at the time and Ms Halstead recorded the people at Terrey Hills were generally impoverished.
 For a week's work digging laterite gravel with pick and shovel there was received £1.
 To be paid that, they had to walk to the 'relief office' at Narrabeen.
 Besides digging the laterite, the relief workers based at Terrey Hills also built or improved the roads from Terrey Hills to Mona Vale, Cottage Point and Coal and Candle Creek.
 The area is generally poor in fossils and the only further thing of note is that a member of the local volunteer bush fire brigade found a fossil footprint in stone fallen from the bank of McCarr's Creek near the Duck Hole.